Gatherings and Camps

 Veg in a main meal: 250g per person per meal (so, if it’s mainly potatoes and

-carrots – say 150g potatoes plus 100g carrots per person)
+Carrots – say 150g potatoes plus 100g carrots per person)

 Tomato puree: 35x 200g double concentrate tubes for a sauce for 200 – or, large size catering tins (usually 900g) – 4x for a sauce for 100.
 A bit less if you’re using chopped tomatoes too.